 Automating Composites: How FibreLINE Differs From Any Other Method

-Following on from the first article in this series, where we summarised a few of the wide range of different composite manufacturing methods across the industry, we will now explore some of the primary reasons that make FibreLINE a unique product in the global market, including the pioneering layup tools of FibreFORM and FibreROLL at the system’s core.
-Later articles will delve into the other stages in the preforming process and composite automation including material cutting and kitting, as well as inspection, tacking and consolidation and the end effectors that accomplish them.
+Following on from the first article in this series, where we summarised a few of the wide range of different composite manufacturing methods across the industry, we will now explore some of the primary reasons that make Loop Technology’s FibreLINE a unique product in the global market, including the pioneering layup tools of FibreFORM and FibreROLL at the system’s core.

 There are many factors and variables that engineers consider when choosing their approach to manufacturing composite structures.
 They assess the exact shape of the final part and what the appropriate method is to layup into mold.
 They also select the type of reinforcement material- for instance carbon fibre, fibreglass or aramid – the resin, and the form the material will come in such as dry fibre or pre-preg.
 There are numerous considerations across each domain and subdomain of the process.
 For instance, in the fibre selection, will it be woven, non-crimp, unidirectional, chopped, mat or braided.
 Will the matrix selection be a thermoset polymer (epoxy, polyester, vinyl ester) or thermoplastic polymer (PEEK, polypropylene, nylon).

 Despite the wide variety of approaches and materials available, there are often challenges and limitations.
 For instance, traditional composite manufacturing methods are limited by access to skilled labour, variable quality and relatively low rates.
 Manually handling dry fibre can lead to the material fraying, distorting or getting misaligned during layup.
 Using pre-preg material can be challenging due to its tackiness making repositioning difficult, whilst the material itself has specific storage requirements and a limited shelf life.
-Alternative automated solutions such as Automated Fibre Placement (AFP), that tend to use pre-preg material, are limited to 20-50 kg material deposition rates, which isn’t sufficient to meet up with the production demand in certain industries, such as aerospace.
-The machines require significant investment and factory space with high energy costs.
+As previously mentioned, the alternative automated solutions such as Automated Fibre Placement (AFP), that tend to use pre-preg material, are limited to 20-50 kg material deposition rates, which mean multiple machines and significant investment to achieve the manufacturing rates that the aerospace industry demands.

 End-to-End Automation for Composite Preforming